rag5495/waverider/README.md

 ### Dependencies
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following:

 `pip install tensorflow numpy matplotlib datetime pillow`

 ### Description of Scripts

+#### Datagen.py
+Creates two lists of data to be used in the training and validation of the neural network.
+The script creates standing wave patterns in 2-d numpy arrays of shape (subSize, subSize) with varying wavelength, angle of rotation, and phase shift.
+Applies random sampling from a normal gaussian distribution to 20% of the list as noise and uses the "noisy" data as the training dataset.

+#### Splice.py
+Takes the input image and splits it into smaller arrays of shape (subSize, subSize) by sampling at each pixel, iterating by row and column.
+The output of this is the input array for the trained model, along with the list of mins and maxs of each individual 2-d array.

+#### ModelAWTP.py